7 August, 2018 By: Cristy Burne

 Photos supplied to RAC by Clayton Jauncey and Tom Zorde

 Enjoy this story?
 Get more of the same delivered to your inbox.
 Sign up to For the Better eNews.

-*$70 online discount applies to first year of insurance only.
-Subject to minimum premiums.
-This product is issued by RAC Insurance Pty Ltd. Benefits are subject to policy conditions and PED Guide.
-Before you make a decision, please check the PDS to see if the policy is right for you.
+Products issued by RAC Insurance Pty Limited. *$70 discount applies to your first year of insurance only.
+This discount is subject to minimum premiums and is only available when you switch to a combined home and contents insurance policy online.
+Benefits are subject to policy conditions and PED Guide.
+Before you make a decision, please check the PDS and TMD to see if the policy is right for you.